open-telemetry/opentelemetry-log-collection/docs/operators/copy.md

 </tr>
 </table>

-copy a value from the resource to the body
+copy a value from resource to the body
 ```yaml
 - type: move
     from: $resource.key